PabloVitasso/esphome-chinbasto/README.md

 ## **Hardware modification - On/Off Switch control**
 To add **on/off control** to your heater, you need to solder transistor to the board.
-This is temporary workking solution until someone manages to control via UART, see [Roadmap - nice to have in future](#roadmap---nice-to-have-in-future).
+This is temporary albeit fully working solution until someone manages to control via UART, see [Roadmap - nice to have in future](#roadmap---nice-to-have-in-future).

 Parts required, besides ESP32:
 - 1 transistor, type 2N2222
 - 1 resistor, 1K Ohm

 ### **Transistor Pin Identification**
-When soldering to the control board, you may need to identify the **emitter, base, and collector** of a transistor.
+When soldering to the control board, you will need to identify the **emitter, base, and collector** of a transistor.
 A helpful video tutorial can be found here:
 [How to Identify Emitter, Base, and Collector on a Transistor](https://www.youtube.com/watch?v=W5yfAZoE5sY)

 ### Power control modification